AlfredDaimari/kubernetes-energy/README.md

 ## Quick Start
 ### Prerequisites
 - continuum framework: This is used to setup the VM cluster.
 Link: [continuum](https://github.com/atlarge-research/continuum)
 - scaphandre: This is used for energy consumption tracking in the cluster.
-Link [scaphandre](https://github.com/hubblo-org/scaphandre)
+Link: [scaphandre](https://github.com/hubblo-org/scaphandre)
 - ansible: Used to setup and run workloads.
 Link: [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ### Modified Benchmark Repos